Russia Visa and Passport Requirements

 Consulate (or consular section at embassy).
 You can apply initially online at https://visa.kdmid.ru.
 Handwritten visa forms, or online forms from other sources will not be accepted.
-The Russian embassy in the UK has outsourced its visa application to VFS Global (http://ru.vfsglobal.co.uk) so UK nationals should apply for a visa via this route; as of December 2014, you must be able to visit a visa centre in London or Edinburgh in person for biometric data collection.
+The Russian embassy in the UK has outsourced its visa application to VFS Global (http://ru.vfsglobal.co.uk) so UK nationals should apply for a visa via this route; you must be able to visit a visa centre in London or Edinburgh in person for biometric data collection.

 Processing times depend on nationality, type of visa and amount paid.
 Allow at least five working days for straightforward applications.

 Depending on your nationality, you may be asked to provide bank statements from the previous three months when applying for a visa.